h5netcdf/h5netcdf/README.rst

   current size of variable's dimensions.
 The behaviour is equivalent to netCDF4-python's ``Dataset.set_auto_mask(False)``.

+.. _pyfive-support:

 Pyfive support
 ~~~~~~~~~~~~~~

-h5netcdf X.Y.0 introduces the ability to explicitly select the backend for
+h5netcdf 1.8.0 introduces the ability to explicitly select the backend for
 reading (and writing) NetCDF/HDF5 files, including support for the pure-Python `Pyfive`_ reader backend (without relying on the HDF5 C library and the **h5py** Cython bindings).
 By default, h5netcdf keeps using **h5py**.
 Users can select the backend via the `backend` keyword in `h5netcdf.File()` or via environment variables:

 Example: